mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 force will consist of a single 400-ton Eli Marauder corsair with crew and boarding pinnace.

-REFEREE’S INFORMATION
+REFEREE'S INFORMATION
 Roll 1D or choose from one of the options below.

 1 – 4: The Eli Marauder corsairs have no names.
 The crews refer to them by number.
-The one at Inhio’s gas giant is Seven.
+The one at Inhio's gas giant is Seven.
 The crew uses pseudonyms even with each other.
-The captain is a fiftyish female Vargr who goes by ‘Patch’ and has augmented eyes able to see into infrared and ultraviolet.
-The first officer and commander of the boarding team is a male Aslan outcast who calls himself ‘Fluffy’.
+The captain is a fiftyish female Vargr who goes by 'Patch' and has augmented eyes able to see into infrared and ultraviolet.
+The first officer and commander of the boarding team is a male Aslan outcast who calls himself 'Fluffy'.
 He is not.
 The ship is running silent in orbit around the gas giant.
 When Quadrireme is detected, Patch will launch the pinnace with pilot, Fluffy and eight troops, all equipped with laser rifles and vacc suits.
 The pinnace will emulate a ship plying a route between the gas giant and its inner moon and will respond to hails as a civilian craft.
-As Quadrireme approaches to refuel the pinnace will feign an emergency and ask for assistance while Seven takes up position ‘above’ the incoming courier.
+As Quadrireme approaches to refuel the pinnace will feign an emergency and ask for assistance while Seven takes up position 'above' the incoming courier.
 Seven will launch a surprise attack with lasers and missiles prior to announcing its presence and demanding surrender.
 It will deactivate the missiles if the Quadrireme surrenders and allows the pinnace to board.